ankush12-b/forge/README.md

 Fork it, branch it, PR it.
 If you touch `extension/`, run `./build-extension-zip.sh` before you commit so the download stays in sync.

-# License
+## License

-All rights reserved.
-Public to look at, not free to reuse without asking.
+MIT — free to use, modify, and distribute.